curi/websites/close-reading/atlas-shrugged-2.md

 This is a big slander from his own brother.
 Hank is lenient with family, but they don’t seem to value family like Hank does.
 They aren’t extra nice to Hank because he’s family; they are *less* nice to Hank than they ought to be.

-Drowning is a particularly better metaphor here.
+Drowning is a particularly bad metaphor here.
 It brings up the concept of *death*, but Hank’s work improves *life*.

 Hank does some of the best work in the world, and he’s very successful, and he comes home to comments telling him to stop and do something else unimportant.